amonks/hip-hop-analysis/followtheleader.md

 In my opinion, *Follow The Leader* is completely carried by a standout beat by Eric B. It opens with a beautiful, kinda-TB-303-sounding bassline that the New York Times at the time called, ["Space Age"](http://www.nytimes.com/1988/09/09/arts/sounds-around-town-851988.html).
 The line (and the song) are unusually fast for hip-hop, clocking in at a steady 110bpm.
 The bassline uses two sequences of short 16th notes, first from the 1 to the 2, then from the 3 to the 4.
 The quick repeated notes give the bassline a driving quality, further emphasized by the short length of the looped pattern.

 The beat comes in quickly, with single bar intro that transitions elegantly into a looped percussion sample from Coke Escovedo's *I Wouldn't Change A Thing*.
 The sample features heavy use of open high hats, twice per bar, first between 1 and 2, then between 3 and 4.
-This intefaces well with the repeated bass loop, further emphasizing the forward drive of the fast beat.
+This interfaces well with the repeated bass loop, further emphasizing the forward drive of the fast beat.

 ### Samples

 On top of the rhythm section, Eric B peppers in two more instrumental samples throughout the song.
 First, a repeated horn riff from Baby Huey's *Listen To Me*.
-Again, the horn is precicely selected to work with the rhythm of the bassline, coming in on the 2, the pickup to the 4, and the 4 itself.
+Again, the horn is precisely selected to work with the rhythm of the bassline, coming in on the 2, the pickup to the 4, and the 4 itself.
 The sample's time-stretched very slightly, giving the horn a subtly ethereal sound.

 Doubling down on ethereal, Eric B introduces a string sample from Bob James' classic *Nautilus*.
 Nautilus has since been heavily oversampled, ([189 times](http://www.whosampled.com/Bob-James/Nautilus/), by WhoSampled's count), so in order to see if the song meets this somewhat-absurd metric of originality, I checked to see who was first.
 Prior to 1988, when *Follow The Leader* came out, Nautilus had apparently already been used a handful of times by artists such as Ultramagnetic MCs, Ice-T, and Geto Boys.